• Skip to primary navigation

 Instructions

-Preparing the semolina mixture:
+Preparing the semolina gnocchi dough:

 • Using a medium-sized saucepan, combine milk, salt, and nutmeg.